-Table 15: Static Font Generator Error Messages
+Table 16: Static Font Generator Error Messages

-ID Туре Description 0 Error The font generator has encountered an unexpected internal error.
+ID Type Description 0 Error The font generator has encountered an unexpected internal error.
 1 Error The Fonts list file has not been specified.
 2 Error The font generator cannot create the final, raw file.
 3 Error The font generator cannot read the fonts list file.
 4 Warning The font generator has found no font to generate.
 5 Error The font generator cannot load the fonts list file.
 6 Warning The specified font path is invalid: The font will be not converted.
-7 Warning There are too many arguments on a line: The current entry is ignored.
+7 Warning There are too many arguments on a line: the current entry is ignored.
 8 Error The font generator has encountered an unexpected internal error (invalid output format).
 9 Error The font generator has encountered an unexpected internal error (invalid endianness).
-10 Warning The specified entry is invalid: The current entry is ignored.
-11 Warning The specified entry does not contain a list of characters: The current entry is ignored.
-12 Warning The specified entry does not contain a list of identifiers: The current entry is ignored.
-13 Warning The specified entry is an invalid width: The current entry is ignored.
-14 Warning The specified entry is an invalid height: the current entry is ignored.
-15 Warning The specified entry does not contain the characters' addresses: The current entry is ignored.
-16 Warning The specified entry does not contain the characters' bitmaps: The current entry is ignored.
-17 Warning The specified entry bits-per-pixel value is invalid: The current entry is ignored.
-18 Warning The specified range is invalid: The current entry is ignored.
+10 Error The specified entry is invalid.
+11 Error The specified entry does not contain a list of characters.
+12 Error The specified entry does not contain a list of identifiers.
+13 Error The specified entry is an invalid width.
+14 Error The specified entry is an invalid height.
+15 Error The specified entry does not contain the characters' addresses.
+16 Error The specified entry does not contain the characters' bitmaps.
+17 Error The specified entry bits-per-pixel value is invalid.
+18 Error The specified range is invalid.
 19 Error There are too many identifiers.
 The output RAW format cannot store all identifiers.
 20 Error The font's name is too long.
 The output RAW format cannot store all name characters.
 21 Error There are too many ranges.
 The output RAW format cannot store all ranges.
 22 Error Output list files cannot be created.
-23 Warning Dynamic styles are not supported.
+23 Error Dynamic styles are not supported.
 Only a PLAIN font can be encoded.
-The current entry is ignored.
-24 Warning Underlined style is not supported.
+24 Error Underlined style is not supported.
 Only a BOLD and ITALIC font can be set.
-The current entry is ignored.